South Carolina Online Gambling | Is Gambling Legal in South Carolina?

 Legal Online Gambling In South Carolina

 With one of the strictest set of gambling laws in the United States, residents of South Carolina are left with limited options as far as South Carolina Gambling goes.
 The state's traditional anti-gambling approach goes back decades, banning almost all forms of land-based gambling.
 Although South Carolina’s rather ancient laws do not include online platforms, South Carolina State Senator Lindsey Graham has vigorously pushed legislation that aims to ban all forms of gambling.
 The bill she is attempting to drive includes online play not only within South Carolina but on a federal level as well.
 Graham continues to fight against chairmen of the US Coalition for Consumer and Online Protection, who is currently trying to focus on increasing online gambling safety, rather than ban all online gambling at a federal level.
 It is safe to say that South Carolina’s stance on gambling will not be changing anytime soon.
-However, there is still some legal alternatives for residents of the Palmetto State.
+However, there are still some legal alternatives for residents of the Palmetto State.

 What Types of Gambling are Legal in South Carolina?